Erudika/paraio.org/src/monolite/partials/047-api-links-link.md

 This will link the object with `{id}` to another object with the specified id in the `id` parameter.
 The created link represents a many-to-many relationship (see also [one-to-many relationships](#019-one-to-many)).

+Don't use this method for "one-to-many" links.
 Creating one-to-many links is trivial - just set the `parentid` of an object (child) to be equal to the `id` field of another object (parent).

 `PUT` requests to this resource are equivalent to `POST`.